 A new term for dentistry:

-The acronym “COHAT” has been gaining popularity in the veterinary community as it better describes the procedure.
+The acronym “COHAT” has gained popularity in the veterinary community as it better describes the procedure.
 It stands for Comprehensive Oral Health Assessment and Treatment.
 Some owners have trouble understanding why their pet needs to be put under general anesthesia for a dental.
 Some owners even believe that their pets “have their teeth done” at the groomer.
 The truth is, it is absolutely impossible to assess the true health of an animal’s mouth while he/she is awake.
 The following will explain why:

 As with any procedure that requires anesthesia, we run bloodwork.
 This is to ensure the liver and kidneys are healthy enough to clear the body of anesthesia, as well as to ensure there is no underlying anemia or serious infection present.
 The patient is given an injection of a combination of pain control and sedatives to prepare for the procedure.
 As the procedure begins an IV catheter placed and put on IV fluids to ensure the patient stays hydrated as well as to ensure venous access in the unlikely case of resuscitative emergency.
 (Trying to find a vein on a crashing patient is extremely difficult).
 This catheter is also used to administer the anesthetic drugs.
 When the patient falls asleep a tube is placed in their trachea or windpipe to deliver the anesthetic gas and oxygen during the entire procedure.